RonasIT/dispose-bag/README.md

      disposeBag.unsubscribe('subscription');
 ```

-Also you can add named subscription by `disposeBag.add(secondSubscription, 'subscription')`
+Also you can add named subscription by `disposeBag.add(secondSubscription, 'subscription')`.
 Call `disposeBag.unsubscribe('subscription')` to unsubscribe from named subscription.